 He built a public career without abandoning the historian's frame

-Princeton's School of Public and International Affairs now describes Zelizer as the Malcolm Stevenson Forbes, Class of 1941 Professor of History and Public Affairs, a columnist for Foreign Policy, a writer of the newsletter The Long View, a regular guest on NPR's Here and Now, and the author or editor of 27 books.
+Princeton's School of Public and International Affairs describes Zelizer as the Malcolm Stevenson Forbes, Class of 1941 Professor of History and Public Affairs, a columnist for Foreign Policy, a writer of the newsletter The Long View, a regular guest on NPR's Here and Now, and the author or editor of 27 books.

-That current biography captures something important.
+That biography captures something important.
 Zelizer did more than become a television talking head who happened to have a university job.
 He built a public-facing career around historical explanation itself.

-Look at the range of books Princeton lists in his current biography: The Fierce Urgency of Now, Fault Lines, Burning Down the House, Abraham Joshua Heschel, Myth America, and In Defense of Partisanship, published in January 2025.
+Look at the range of books Princeton lists in his biography: The Fierce Urgency of Now, Fault Lines, Burning Down the House, Abraham Joshua Heschel, Myth America, and In Defense of Partisanship, published in January 2025.
 The titles move across Congress, religion, conservatism, national fracture, democratic argument, and the public uses of history.
 The throughline is that politics is a historical process before it becomes a day's outrage.

 That is what makes Zelizer useful.
 He does not treat the news as self-explanatory.
 He assumes every crisis has a backstory, and that the backstory changes how one judges the crisis.